 Today, Africa is experiencing an actual decline in manufacturing capacity due primarily to a lull in the global economy, along with other indigenous issues such as environmental stress, poor physical and organizational infrastructure, and a shortage of skilled personnel.
 Likewise.
-African manufacturing capacity against is no match global powers such as significant China and Southeast Asian markets.
+African manufacturing capacity against no match global powers such as China significant and Southeast Asian markets.